Engulfing Pattern Strategy: A Comprehensive Tutorial

 3. A more lenient interpretation is permissible in markets with low volatility or when scrutinizing shorter timeframes, such as minutes or hours.
 In these instances, an engulfing pattern may be considered if the second session opens at the same price as the first session's close.
 In such cases, additional validation cues are advisable to confirm the potential for a trend reversal.

-Variations of the Bullish Engulfing Pattern
+Variations of the bullish engulfing pattern

 These are the major variations for a bearish engulfing pattern:

-Variations of the Bearish Engulfing Pattern
+Variations of the bearish engulfing pattern

 2. Context